1) Describe the user interface in your game

 Implement 3D sound

-Assign all sound effects to in game objects
+Assign all sound effects to in game

 Create general background track